Quantum Machine Learning for Distributed Quantum Protocols with Local Operations and Noisy Classical Communications: Introduction

-Quantum state discrimination is central to many applications of quantum sensing, communication, networking, and computing \cite{QSD_applications,metrology,cryptography}.
+Another important quantum information processing protocol is quantum state discrimination which is central to many applications of quantum sensing, communication, networking, and computing \cite{QSD_applications,metrology,cryptography}.
 Of particular interest for quantum sensing are settings in which distributed nodes have access to correlated quantum subsystems, and they are tasked with discriminating between two possible joint states of the overall system \cite{distributed_quantum_sensing}.
-As illustrated in Fig. 1, in such a situation, the nodes may be able to implement local operations (LOs) on their shares of the quantum system, as well as to communicate using classical communication (CC) links.
-This paper introduces a novel protocol that leverages variational quantum algorithms \cite{book_machine_learning_with_quantum_computers_Maria_Francesco,Book_Osvaldo_quantum_machine_learning_for_engineers} for the design of the LOs, while accounting for noisy CC.
+As illustrated in Fig. \ref{fig: QSD problem formulation}, in such a situation, the nodes may be able to implement local operations on their shares of the quantum system, as well as to communicate using classical communication links.

-Traditionally, quantum state discrimination protocols based on LO and CC, also known as LOCC protocols, have been designed by hand by focusing on the discrimination of specific pairs of states.
+Traditionally, quantum state discrimination protocols based on LOCC protocols have been designed by hand by focusing on the discrimination of specific pairs of states.
 Specific examples include the discrimination of orthogonal pure states \cite{QSD_LOCC_fundamental_paper_2000} and the discrimination of maximally entangled states \cite{QSD_of_maximally_entangled_states}.
-Assuming the presence of two nodes, Alice and Bob, these methods select the unitary at Bob as a function of the output of measurements made by Alice and shared on a noiseless CC link with Bob.
-Recently, a flexible framework for the design of LOCC protocols via variational quantum algorithms was introduced in \cite{LOCCNet_Nature_2021}.
-The approach, termed LOCCNet, prescribes the use of parameterized quantum circuits (PQCs) for the local unitaries applied by Alice and Bob.
+Assuming the presence of two nodes, Alice and Bob, these methods select the unitary at Bob as a function of the output of measurements made by Alice and shared on a noiseless communication link with Bob.

-PQCs have been widely investigated in recent years as means to program small-scale noisy quantum computers via classical optimization, with applications ranging from combinatorial optimization to generative modelling \cite{book_machine_learning_with_quantum_computers_Maria_Francesco}.
-A PQC typically consists of a sequence of one- and two-qubit rotations, whose parameters can be optimized, as well as of fixed entangling gates.
+Reference \cite{LOCCNet_Nature_2021} also introduced the LOCCNet framework for quantum state discrimination.
 The design of LOCCNet in \cite{LOCCNet_Nature_2021} considers the problem of distinguishing two orthogonal maximally entangled Bell states, where one of the Bell state is corrupted by an entanglement-breaking quantum channel.
 The design assumes ideal, noiseless, classical communications, and it operates on a single pair of qubits.
+As a second contribution, this paper introduces the NA-LOCCNet framework for quantum state discrimination by accounting for noisy classical communications in the design problem.